 Click here to view and download the Management Summary.

 Workshop „Education, Health and Labor Market Outcomes"

-The WifOR-Workshop took place in Darmstadt from October 8.-9.
+This WifOR workshop took place in Darmstadt from October 8-9.
 Keynote Lectures were given by Hans-Martin von Gaudecker (Bonn) and Patrick Puhani (Hannover).
 About 30 interdisciplinary researchers from the fields of education, health and labor economics as well as (economic) sociology and psychology discussed on the interactions of education, health and labor market outcome.
 Further members of the academic committee were Thomas Rigotti (Mainz), Christiane Gross (Hannover) and Andrea Mühlenweg (WifOR).

 Click here to view and download the Workshop Program.